reers/ReerCodable/README.md

 ### 5. Custom Coding Container

-Use `@CodingContainer` to customize container paths during encoding, typically used for root-level model parsing:
+Use `@CodingContainer` to customize the container path for encoding and decoding, typically used when dealing with heavily nested JSON structures while wanting the model declaration to directly match a sub-level structure:

 <table>
 <tr>